frame-lang/frame-docs/getting_started/machine_block.rst

     ##

+As we can see above, a message selector is a message name enclosed in pipe characters - **|sayHello|**.
+In this event handler there are no statements - it simply returns using the return token **^**.

+Event handlers contain the
+code for the behavior that should be executed in response to an event.
+The simplest event handlers simply select the event and then return:
 This is useful in some advanced situations, but not in this case.
 The first problem is that we will never handled the "sayWorld" message.
 To deal with that we need a mechanism to **transition** between states.
 Let's look at how to do that next.